 - Error made by a staff member/volunteer; or

-- Unfair or discourteous actions/statements by staff member/volunteer.
+- Unfair or discourteous actions/statements by staffmember/volunteer.

-Complaint Handling and Reporting
+Complaint Receipt and Handling

-A staff or volunteer complaint may be received verbally, by phone, in person, or any complainant may communicate in writing (by mail, fax, email), or through the dedicated email address (the_Y_listens@saintjohny.com).
+A staff or volunteer complaint may be received verbally, by phone, in person, or any complainant may communicate in writing (by mail, fax, email), or through the dedicated email address (the_Y_listens@saintjohny.ca).
 An employee or volunteer who receives a complaint should first determine the proper person to handle it.
-This will generally be the person who has the primary relationship with the complainant, or who has the specific knowledge that is needed to resolve the problem.
+This will generally be the person who has the primary relationship with the complainant, or who has the specific knowledge needed to resolve the complaint.
 It is the responsibility of the person who receives the complaint to either resolve it, or transfer it to another person who can resolve it.
 If the complaint is transferred, the recipient must acknowledge to the transferor that he or she has received it and will act on it.

 The person who initially receives the complaint should acknowledge to the complainant that the complaint has been received and will be acted on either by him or herself or another employee.
 If a time frame for action can be determined, it should be included in the acknowledgement.
 Basic contact information including name, phone number, and email address should immediately be recorded.